-Whether they're talking about social media, entrepreneurship, or some other aspect of business, Mark Schaefer and Brook Sellas of the Marketing Companion pack plenty of wisdom into each episode.
+Whether they're talking about content marketing, SEO, social media, entrepreneurship, or some other aspect of business, Mark Schaefer and Brook Sellas of the Marketing Companion pack plenty of wisdom into each episode.
 But this isn't a dry business podcast.
 There's a fun back and forth between the hosts, with plenty of humor mixed in.
 With the tagline of “The World’s Most Entertaining Business Podcast”, they certainly don’t disappoint.

 17. Business Wars